ion124-0/pm-bgm-repro/README.md

 ### Star Rod / BGM replacement route

 Injecting just one custom modded bgm file from mamar in assets/mod/us doesn’t crash in game at snd_song_request_pop / bgm_update_music_control / au_bgm_process_resume, so there’s no way to isolate any individual bgm file as the cause.
 The crash happens if you have a bunch of modded bgm files, individual modded files don’t cause it to crash, but multiple ones cause it to break resume/pop/fade behavior.
 Other attempts included ebuilding and injecting a new audio.sbn into a working rom and direct hex edits, but they all result in the exact same crashes.
+These same crashes happen from the Paper Mario Decomp, Paper Mario DX, and Star Rod Classic v0.5.3.
+Other attempts include changing bgm_control.c which result in crash upon boot in Everdrive with a TLB exception error.

 Crash points observed include: